korrybass/randovid/README.md

 The following technologies were used for this site

 ### Frontend
-React: View layer, using component design pattern
+React: View layer, using component design pattern <br />
-Webpack: Used for bundling, handing assets (images, styles), transpiling of es6
+Webpack: Used for bundling, handing assets (images, styles), transpiling of es6<br />
-Sass: Versatile style management
+Sass: Versatile style management<br />
 Redux: Global state management

 ### Backend